-Some researchers argue that automated reviews could be a threat to scientific integrity.
+Some researchers argue that automated reviews and peer review tools could be a threat to scientific integrity.
 However, automation could prove to be a helpful tool to address some of the problems and limitations of the peer review process.
 In fact, researchers believe that, if used appropriately, algorithms and text mining could help reduce human errors.

 Eric Medvet, one of the researchers involved in the original study says that such programs could be misused either by scholars who want to improve their reviewing prestige without actually investing time in evaluating manuscripts or by predatory journals trying to gain credibility by sending genuine-looking (fake) reports to the authors.